matletix/env/README.md

 *Warning: deploying the environment overrides your existing configuration files*

 By default, symbolic links pointing to the configuration files in the `config_files` directory will be created at the relevant location in the home folder of the current user.
-This allows any modification to the versioned configuration files to be reflected in the git repository.
+This allows any modification to the configuration files to be easily saved in the git repository.

 If you prefer to _copy_ the configuration files to their relevant location instead of creating symlinks to them, use: